Simón Bolívar: Political and military career

 By February 1810, French victories in Spain prompted the dissolution of the anti-French Spanish government in favor of a five-man regency council for Ferdinand VII.
 This news, and two delegates that included Carlos de Montúfar, arrived in Venezuela on 17 April 1810.
 Two days later, the creoles succeeded in deposing and then expelling Emparán, and created the Supreme Junta of Caracas, independent from the Spanish regency but not Ferdinand VII.
-Absent from Caracas for the coup, the Bolívar brothers returned to the city and offered their services to the Supreme Junta as diplomats.
-In May 1810, Juan Vicente was sent to the United States to buy weapons, while Simón secured a place in a diplomatic mission to Great Britain with the lawyer Luis López Méndez and Andrés Bello by paying for the mission.
-The trio boarded a British warship in June 1810 and arrived at Portsmouth on 10 July 1810.
+Absent from Caracas for the coup, Bolívar and his brother returned to the city and offered their services to the Supreme Junta as diplomats.
+In May 1810, Juan Vicente was sent to the United States to buy weapons, while Simón secured a place in a diplomatic mission to Britain with the lawyer Luis López Méndez and Andrés Bello by paying for the mission.
+The trio boarded a British ship in June 1810 and arrived at Portsmouth on 10 July 1810.

 The three delegates first met Miranda at his London residence, despite instructions from the Supreme Junta to avoid him, and thereafter received the benefit of his connections and consultation.
-On 16 July 1810, the Venezuelan delegation met the British foreign secretary, Richard Wellesley, at his residence.
-Led by Bolívar, the Venezuelans argued in favor of Venezuelan independence.
-Wellesley stated that it was intolerable for Anglo-Spanish relations, and moreover was using his talks with the Venezuelans to secure access to Spanish American markets for British merchants from the Spanish regency.
+On 16 July 1810, the Venezuelan delegation met Britain's foreign secretary, Richard Wellesley, at Apsley House.
+Led by Bolívar, the Venezuelans argued in favor of Venezuelan independence, which Wellesley stated that it was intolerable for Anglo-Spanish relations.
 Subsequent meetings produced no recognition or concrete support from Britain.
 Finding that he had many shared beliefs with Miranda, however, Bolívar convinced him to come back to Venezuela.
 On 22 September 1810, Bolívar left for Venezuela while López and Bello remained in London as diplomats, and arrived in La Guaira on 5 December.
-Miranda, whose return to Venezuela the British government did not desire but could not prevent, arrived later in December.
+Although the British government wanted Miranda to remain in Britain, they could not prevent his departure, and he arrived in Venezuela later in December.

 Venezuela: 1811–1812

 While Bolívar was in England, the Supreme Junta passed liberal economic reforms and began to hold elections for representatives to a congress to be held in Caracas.
 It had also alienated Caracas from the Venezuelan provinces of Coro, Maracaibo, and Guayana, which professed loyalty to the regency council, and began hostilities with them.
-Helping to create the Patriotic Society, Bolívar and Miranda campaigned for and secured the latter's election to the congress.
+Co-founding the Patriotic Society, a political organization advocating for independence from Spain, Bolívar and Miranda campaigned for and secured the latter's election to the congress.
 The congress first met on 2 March 1811 and declared its allegiance to Ferdinand VII.
 After it was discovered that one of the men leading the congress was a Spanish agent who had escaped with military documents, however, discourse – which Bolívar was prominent in – changed decidedly in favor of independence over 3 and 4 July.
 Finally, on 5 July, the congress declared Venezuela's independence.